AshtonSBradley/PhaseSpaceTools.jl/docs/src/index.md

 Coherent states play a central role in quantum phase space methods, providing a mapping of many-body boson dynamical problems to equivalent stochastic differential equations.

 ### Glauber-P
-In the `glauberP` representation the state may be sampled as a single point on the complex plane
+In the Glauber-P representation the state may be sampled as a single point on the complex plane

 ```julia
 N = 10000